 The second you go from walking, which I would generalise as being medium to low angled ground (which can zip zag up to medium to steep terrain), to actually climbing (that’s moving using both hands and feet), the whole game changes.
-On paths your major hazards are slips and trips (wet grass, laces, tired legs) especially if the ground is bisected by rocky outcrops, hard snow or ice (think top of Snowdon’s Zig Zags).
-For me if you’re using one hand than it’s still walking, but the second you face in and begin using two hands there is no path, only a route, then you’re climbing.
+On paths, your major hazards are slips and trips (wet grass, laces, tired legs) especially if the ground is bisected by rocky outcrops, hard snow or ice (think the top of Snowdon’s Zig Zags).
+For me, if you’re using one hand then it’s still walking, but the second you face in and begin using two hands there is no path, only a route, then you’re climbing.

 Once you decide to switch from a walking ascent to a climbing one you’re using a whole new set of skills - well inbuilt ‘monkey skills’ - plus soft techniques, like knowing how to step on edges, foot orientation, the adhesion qualities of Vibram, hand and foot jamming, chimneying etc. Stick a non-climber on easy climbing terrain, classic fifth class or easy/moderated ground, and they’ll be able to climb it as long as they have the bottle, but as these extra non-monkey skills are called into play they’ll become increasingly exposed.

-If we ignore the rope for a second, I would say that a safe walker/scrambler/climber would be able to make a judgment call at the chances of climbing up steep ground safely, which can often be about appraising if you can down climb if you can’t go up safely.
-Nine times out of ten you’ll not tackle anything that will increase your danger or lose you time, and instead go around it.
+If we ignore the rope for a second, I would say that a safe walker/scrambler/climber would be able to make a judgment call at the chances of climbing up steep ground safely, which can often be about appraising if you can downclimb if you can’t go up safely.
+Nine times out of ten you’ll not tackle anything that will increase your danger or lose your time, and instead, go around it.
 If that’s not possible, and it’s not easy, then you’ve probably made an error and should consider going down and find another way on.